hrydgard/ppsspp-site/docs/reference/custom-background-music.md

     In the future, this will be possible by creating a <code>ROOT</code> folder in the <code>PSP</code> folder to simulate this.
 </div>

-Some games also have the option of selecting to play music from subfolders.
+Some games also allow selecting to play music from subfolders.
 This can be used to organize your songs into playlists or albums.

 If you know some details that are missing below, [contact me](/contact).